thangtm58/thangtm58/README.md

 🚀 **About Me**
 - 🎓 Currently pursuing **Master's in Quant Finance** at University of Technology Sydney
 - 💼 Ex - **Senior Business Intelligence**, specilizing in **FP&A** @ [Shopee - Leading ecommerce giant in South East Asia]
-- 🎓 Bachelor in International BA at Foreign Trade University - **Top 1** Business university in Vietnam
+- 🎓 Bachelor in International BA at Foreign Trade University - **Top 1** Business University in Vietnam
 - 🤖 **Interested in** mathematics, algorithmic trading, machine learning, risk models

 🛠️ **Skills**